saideepa05/ml_algorithms/classification/random_forest/README.md

 *   How trees are built.
 *   How randomness helps (Bagging).
 *   How predictions combine.
-*   How we evaluate the model (Accuracy, Confusion Matrix, ROC–AUC).

 **Random Forest is one of the most powerful algorithms for tabular classification.**